Please slow down at work construction sites

 IT IS ILLEGAL FOR DOGS

-LICENSED OR UNLICENSED TO RUN AT LARGE.
+LICENSED OR UNLICENSED TO RUN AT LARGE

 Please check the calendar regularly for upcoming events, meetings, public hearings, special town meetings, etc.

-***HUNTING & FISHING LICENSES ARE NOW AVAILABLE FOR 2022**
+***HUNTING & FISHING LICENSES ARE NOW AVAILABLE FOR 2025**

-Parking any vehicle within a plowed right-of-way during snow removal is prohibited by State law.
-Such vehicles will be towed at the owner’s expense.
+right-of-way during snow removal is prohibited by State law.

 If you notice a street light is out, please notify the Town office with the pole number and location so we can contact CMP to get it repaired